 make for Windows and related file utilities (rm, touch, etc.)

 To demonstrate modern embedded systems programming with QP, the accompanying code includes examples for the inexpensive ARM Corterx-M4F-based EFM32-SLSTK3401A evaluation kit (also known as Pearl Gecko Starter Kit) form Silicon Labs.

-The complete EFM32-SLSTK3401A development kit with cables and development tools on CD-ROM is available for $29.99 from many online distributors, such as DigiKey, ARROW, or MOUSER.
+The complete EFM32-SLSTK3401A development kit with cables and development tools on a flash drive is available for $29.99 from many online distributors, such as DigiKey, ARROW, or MOUSER.
 Once on the distributor's website, you need to search for "SLSTK3401A".